jgraham0325/land-register-api-docs/docs/_articles/business-rules-test-1.md

 ### 14.1.
 Section 81 reference number

+CTS 10 digits -s81 - how is the reference generated?

 * The section 81 reference number is generated in the following format: {WRN}-S81-{numerical suffix}
     * **WRN** - See the works reference number section for more details.
     * **Numerical suffix** - A minimum of two numbers starting from 01 for the first FPN created on the works record and counts up consecutively for each additional FPN (i.e. -01, -02, -03 etc).